Overtime (ice hockey): Tactics

 Tactics are very important during penalty shots and overtime shootouts for both the shooter and the goalie.
 Both shooters and goalies commonly consult their teammates and coaches for advice on the opposing player's style of play.
 Shooters often consider the goalie's strengths and weaknesses (such as a fast glove or stick save), preferred goaltending style (such as butterfly or stand-up) and method of challenging the shooter.
 Goaltenders often consider the shooter's shot preference, expected angle of attack, a patented move a shooter commonly uses and even handedness of the shooter.

 Most shooters attempt to out-deke the goalie in order to create a better scoring chance.
 Former Detroit Red Wings forward Pavel Datsyuk and Tampa Bay Lightning forward Martin St. Louis are examples of players who commonly use this tactic.
 However, it is not uncommon for a shooter to simply shoot for an opening without deking.
 This is commonly referred to as sniping.
 This is most commonly performed when a goalie challenges a shooter by giving them an open hole (by keeping a glove, pad or stick out of position or being out of sound goaltending position altogether to tempt the shooter to aim for the given opening).
 Former NHL forwards Markus Näslund and Brett Hull are two players commonly referred to as snipers.
 Very rarely a shooter may take a slapshot or wrist shot from the point or top of the slot.
 This is almost exclusively performed when a shooter either has a high level of confidence in their shot or they attempt to catch the goalie by surprise.
 Retired players such as Brian Rolston, Todd Bertuzzi, Chris Pronger, and Daniel Sedin have all used this tactic with success.

 List of notable overtime games

 The longest overtime game in history was in the Norwegian GET-ligaen.
-The game ended after 17:14 of octuple overtime.
+The game ended in octuple overtime after 217:14 played (157:14 in overtime).